 While on vacation, will my home still be covered?

-If I’m doing renovations on my home, do I need to tell my insurance broker?
+I’m doing renovations, why do I need to tell my insurance broker?

 Does my home insurance cover overland water and flood damage?